declare-lab/tango/README.md

 ```

 Check `inference.py` and `inference.sh` for the full list of arguments and how to use them.

+We use functionalities from `audioldm_eval` for objective evalution in `inference.py`.
+It requires the gold reference audio files and generated audio files to have the same name.
+You need to create the directory `data/audiocaps_test_references/subset` and keep the reference audio files there.
+The files should have names as following: `output_0.wav`, `output_1.wav` and so on.
+The indices should correspond to the corresponding line indices in `data/test_audiocaps_subset.json`.

+We use the term _subset_ as some data instances originally released in AudioCaps hvae since been removed from YouTube and are no longer available.
+We thus evaluated our models on all the instances which were available as of 8th April, 2023.

 We use wandb to log training and infernce results.